defi-wonderland/prophet-modules/docs/src/content/modules/response/bonded_response_module.md

 ### Key Methods

-- `decodeRequestData`: Returns the decoded data for a request.
+- `decodeRequestData`: Decodes request parameters.
 - `propose`: Proposes a response for a request, bonding the proposer's tokens.
+A response cannot be proposed after the deadline or if an undisputed response has already been proposed.
-- `finalizeRequest`: Finalizes the request.
+- `finalizeRequest`: Finalizes the request, paying the proposer of the final response.

 ### Request Parameters